zendframework/zend-expressive/doc/book/router/piping.md

 # Routing vs Piping

-zend-expressive provides two mechanisms for adding middleware to your
+Expressive provides two mechanisms for adding middleware to your
 application:

 - piping, which is a foundation feature of the underlying